Home Compare CELH vs FWONK

 Celsius Holdings vs Formula One: Which Stock Looks Stronger in 2026?

 Formula One holds the cleaner structural position, with the lead spread across stability and valuation.
-Celsius does not offset that deficit through any equally strong structural edge elsewhere.
+Celsius still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 This is not just a one-metric split: both stability and valuation materially support the lead.
-Formula One Group leads by 20 points on the overall comparison score.
+The overall score gap is 18 points in favour of Formula One Group.

 Trajectory Similarity